LTH3ar/Bash-tools/README.md

-# Calculator-for-whatever
+# Bash tools
-well, just a bunch of whatever calculators
+well, the name said it.